MediaComem/comem-archidep/ex/heroku-deployment.md

 #### Set up the database

 You do not need to create a database user or a database.
-The [Heroku Postgres add-on][heroku-postgres] has taken care of this for you.
+The [Heroku PostgreSQL add-on][heroku-postgres] has taken care of this for you.
 However, this database is empty and contains neither the `uuid-ossp` extension nor the tables that are required for the application to work.